security-force-monitor/research-handbook/source/persons_postings.rst

 Posting
 ##############

 The ``posting`` claim type holds information about a person's career.
-It first defines a relationships between a ``person`` and a ``unit``, and can be used to further describe the role the person has in the unit ("Commander", "Chief of Staff", etc), the rank they hold at the time of the posting, and any additional titles they may hold at the time of a posting.
-A person usually has a single posting at any one time, but may have multiple overlapping postings.
+It first defines a relationships between a ``person`` and a ``unit``, and can be used to further describe the role the person has in the unit ("Commander", "Chief of Staff", etc), the rank they hold at the time of the posting, and any title they may hold at the time of a posting.
+A person usually has a single posting at any one time, but can have multiple overlapping postings.

 Person Postings: Summary of claim attributes
 ********************************************